How to have a fabulous, but safe time at the coast with your dog

 - If you’re worried about your doggie, dial ‘999’ or ‘112’ and ask for the Coastguard straight away, every second counts.

-From time to time our Community Safety Team runs coastal dog safety events around the Thanet coast sharing safety advice and giving out free doggie treats.
+From time to time our Community Safety Team run coastal dog safety events around the Thanet coast sharing safety advice by giving out free doggie treats and tennis balls.
 Keep tuned to our social media channels to find out when they are taking place.
 Twitter, Facebook and Instagram

 Other useful links: